dtcaciuc/conecerto_scoreboard/README.md

 See Configuration below for more details.

+## Customizing explorer colors

+Explorer can be configured to use a custom color scheme to match the club website theme or for other reasons.

+Make a copy of `misc/dark-colors.csv.template` or `misc/light-colors.csv.template` and adjust the values to your liking.
+The starter themes are very neutral and it will likely be sufficient to pick the right `header-active-text` accent color.

+Finally, set `EXPLORER_COLORS` envar to point to the custom CSV file.

 ## Organizer and sponsor advertisements

 Scoreboard can display organizer and event sponsors logos on the dashboard TV